 Image on STORYBOX: Ballet Russes in Sydney.
 Source: National Film and Sound Archive of Australia

-A STORYBOX for Sydney
+Hello STORYBOX Sydney

 The new STORYBOX, to be based outside the Exchange building in Darling Square, creates a portal into the many lives of Sydney and invites reflection on the future we're all making.